The short answer is no.

 In this way we are able to serve new and experienced learners with equal effectiveness.

 If you have never received a formal theological education and do not have the ability or desire to spend a number of years as a full-time master’s degree student, then absolutely.
-Through our program, and particulary the Certificate of Ministry, you will grow and learn and gain access to rich formational content that can aid in improving your ability to teach and preach.
+Through our program, and particularly the Certificate of Ministry, you will grow and learn and gain access to rich formational content that can aid in improving your ability to teach and preach.

 We do not advise taking more than one course at a time (particularly when some of them are prerequisites for others).
 If the goal is to finish faster, instead of dividing your attention among multiple courses, we suggest trying to progress through the courses at a faster pace.

 Yes.
 As long as you finish within the allotted time and turn in acceptable work, you can progress as fast as you would like.
-However, we strongly advise not progressing too quickly and ask that you not attempt to finish a course in less than half the alloted time.
+However, we strongly advise not progressing too quickly and ask that you not attempt to finish a course in less than half the allotted time.

 Because this is a non-academic program, it does not qualify for federal aid through the GI bill.